 Gust Jar

-Find the Gust Jar in the Deepwood Shrine after defeating Madderpillar.
-The Gust Jar, when you use it, sucks in the air in front of it.
-This can get rid of sand and it affects some types of enemies.
+You can find the Gust Jar in the Deepwood Shrine after you defeat Madderpillar.
+You can use it as a vacuum to get rid of sand and dust, and it affects some types of enemies.
 When you stop pulling in air with the Gust Jar, it will blow out a small puff of air, which can be useful if you need to use wind to propel yourself.

 Bomb Bag

-After completing the Deepwood Shrine dungeon, a Picori in a house nearby will give you the Bomb Bag.
+After you complete the Deepwood Shrine dungeon, a Picori in a house nearby will give you the Bomb Bag.
 This will let you carry and use bombs.
-Once you get it, you will be able to randomly find bombs when you cut grass, smash pots, and so on.
+Once you get it, you can find bombs when you cut grass, smash pots, and so on.

 Boomerang

-Spend 300 rupees in the Hyrule Town shop to buy a Boomerang.
-As with past Zelda games, the boomerang can be thrown to stun and injure enemies, and can bring distant objects to you.
+Spend 300 rupees in Stockwell's shop in Hyrule Town to buy a Boomerang.
+You can throw the boomerang at enemies to stun them, and you can throw it at rupees and items to bring them to you.

 Cane of Pacci